marco-byteprose/DonationPal/README.md

 # Full Stack Application
-A MERN stack application that contains a list of standard cocktails and provides their ingredients and preparation instructions.
-Great for home cooks and bartenders wanting to improve their cocktail craft.
-The application is deployed on Google App Engine.
+A GoFundMe clone which uses the MERN stack.
+It incorporates authorization/authentication and Stripe for secure donations.

 ## Database
-Cocktail details and ingredients are stored in a MongoDB database and retrieved from the backend API.
+MongoDB stores three collections: Users, Campaigns, Donations.

 ## Backend
 The backend is an API made with Express and Node.js.
+JWT is used to implement authentication and authorization.
+Stripe is implemented for payment handling.

 ## Frontend
 The frontend is using the React library and styled with Bootstrap.